-Whatsapp launched its browser support, and I love it.
+Whatsapp launched its browser support with Whatsapp Web, and I love it.

 I am a moderate Whatsapp user.
 In most cases, I use it instead of SMS.
 In some cases, it is mandatory use – here in Israel, parent groups around kindergarten, school or most afterschool activities are done via Whatsapp groups.